xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 * An x86_64 CPU with at least 2 CPU cores
 * 4GiB RAM
-* Linux kernel version 4+
+* Linux kernel version 4.6+
   * With the 'dummy' and 'nf_tables' kernel modules installed
 * Linux cgroups version 1 (unified hierarchy cgroups not yet supported)
+* Minimum host disk space of
+  * 5GiB for the host
+  * 3GiB for each XRd instance

 Further, each XRd Control Plane instance running on the host must have the following resources allocated to it:

 * 1 CPU
 * 2GiB RAM
-* 2000 inotify user instances and watches
+* 4000 inotify user instances and watches
+* 3000 pids minimum, heavy use may require more

 ### XRd vRouter